Struggling to put together the ultimate stag weekend? We list the ideal requirements so it's one to remember (or perhaps one to forget).

 First thing's first.
 If you're planning a good old fashioned British stag do, it isn’t some fancy bachelor party or bonding weekend.
 There's nothing cultural to gulp over here, nor relatively healthy or life affirming by design.
 Men of the stag weekend have simple needs: most probably booze, women and a bed to crash out on.

 1. Transport links

 Getting a bunch of blokes together in one place is a tough task at the best of times - it’s like herding puppies.
 And as men get older, they have additional familial and professional responsibilities to juggle.
-So it make it incrementally easier if the stag do destination has excellent transport links.
-A good rail hub is ideal, especially in the UK, because you can top and tail the main event with a curtain-raiser and an aperitif, namely a few drinks on the train coming to and leaving the destination.
+So it might make it incrementally easier if the stag do destination has excellent transport links.
+A good rail hub is ideal, especially in the UK, because you can top and tail the main event with a curtain-raiser and an aperitif; namely a few drinks on the train coming to and leaving the destination.

-No one to our knowledge ever plans to travel by sea to a stag weekend.
+Finally, no one to our knowledge ever plans to travel by sea to a stag weekend.
 That can only end in tragedy.

 So the best stag do destinations have plenty of cheap hotels, ideally located in or near the main nightlife areas.
 It also helps if the hotels are happy to accept group bookings from single-sex parties - or better still, offer group discounts.